gitcoinco/allo-starter-kit/components.md

     DiscoverRounds is a pre-made component that does most of the heavy lifting in fething and displaying rounds.

-    It fetches the rounds based on a provided query (with sane defaults) and renders it (as a grid by default but easy to customize with own components).
+    It fetches the rounds based on a provided query (with sane defaults) and renders it as a grid by default but easy to customize with own components.
     */
   query={{
     /*